-The ganache in this delicious ANZAC Biscuit Sandwiches recipe by Christie Connelly, is made using soy milk instead of cream and you can adapt the recipe to be completely dairy free using dairy free white or dark chocolate.
-Happy Anzac Day!
+The ganache in this delicious ANZAC Biscuit Sandwiches recipe by Christie Connelly is made using soy milk instead of cream and you can adapt the recipe to be completely dairy-free by using your favorite dairy-free white or dark chocolate.

 ANZAC Biscuit Sandwiches

 Prep Time: 20 minutes, Cooking Time: 15 minutes (plus 3 hours cooling time for the ganache)